shenxiaocam/CDNE/README.md

 **“test_CDNE_Blog.m”** is an Example Case for cross-network node classification between Blog1 and Blog2 networks

-**“test_CDNE_DBLP.m”** is an Example Case for cross-network node classification between the two citation networks
+**“test_CDNE_DBLP.m”** is an Example Case for cross-network node classification between two citation networks

 **"source_SAE.m"** and **"target_SAE.m"** are the **SAE_s for source network** and the **SAE_t for target network**.